padaiyal/sanitizer/README.md

 ```

 ## Demo
-The tool can be accessed here - https://padaiyal.github.io/sanitizer/
+The tool can be accessed [here](https://padaiyal.github.io/sanitizer/).